debezium/debezium-design-documents/DDD-11.md

 The first two segments are 56 bits and pack into a single `long`, and the third is 16 bits and fits a `short`, so the value is kept as 10 bytes of primitives rather than as a `String` with its backing byte array.
 The `TableId` repeats across nearly every event in a transaction, so `TableDictionary` assigns each distinct table an integer once, and events store only that integer.

-The third group is the list of `ValueChunk` instances that hold the serialized column values.
+The third group is the list of `PayloadChunk` instances that hold each event's serialized _payload_.
+The payload is everything about an event that is not in the metadata arrays.
+For a DML event that is its old and new column values, but other event types carry other things, which is covered under [Payload encoding](#payload-encoding).
-The last three metadata arrays are what tie an event to its values: a chunk index, an offset, and a length.
+The last three metadata arrays are what tie an event to its payload: a chunk index, an offset, and a length.
-Events that carry no values record a chunk index of `-1` and consume no chunk space.
+Events that carry no payload record a chunk index of `-1` and consume no chunk space.

 #### Appending events